Shubham-Rasal/portfolio3/src/content/blog/programming-is-doomed.md

 I couldn't complete the assignment in time.
 But I realized something about my way of programming.
 ## My coding methodology

 I use vs code as my primary editor (with vim bindings, yet to become hardcore vi enthusiast) along with GitHub copilot which is a code completion tool.
-Also I have a lot of language extensions that assist me with awesome autocompletion.
+Also I have a lot of language extensions that assist me with awesome auto completion.

 Before 2021, when I started coding, I used to spend a lot of time going through stack overflow, GitHub issues, docs to figure out something that made the computer do what I needed.